carneades/carneades-3/doc/manual/browsing.md

 about proof standards.

-The next section displays the content of the statement in natural langauge.
+The next section displays the content of the statement in natural language.
 This formulation of the statement is written by the analyst or analysts who reconstructed the arguments to build the argument graph, or generated from a template in a theory, when arguments are constructed automatically using the Carneades inference engine.